verbsteam/nouns-fork-spec/spec.md

 ## High Level

 - Nouns Fork introduces a new forking user flow.
 This flow enables Nouners to start a fork as soon as the Fork Threshold is reached.
-- The feature operates in one of two states: (1) Escrow Period and (2) Forking Period.
+- The flow operates in one of two states: (1) Escrow Period and (2) Forking Period.
 - **Escrow Period**:
-  - Any Nouner can put their tokens in escrow, contributing towards reaching fork threshold.
+  - Any Nouner can put their tokens in escrow, contributing towards reaching the fork threshold, which is a % of total supply.
-  - Nouners can pull their tokens out of escrow as long we haven't entered the forking period.
+  - Nouners can pull their tokens out of escrow as long as the forking period hasn’t started.
-  - We enter the forking period when the number of escrowed tokens meets the fork threshold, and someone calls the fork DAO function.
+  - The forking period starts when the number of escrowed tokens meets the fork threshold, and someone calls the fork DAO function.
-  - Escrow does not allow voting & proposing; this works by the escrow not having a delegation feature, nor voting & proposing functions.
-The motivation of preventing voting is to add cost to going into escrow, to minimize 'parking' Nouns in escrow for long periods of time.
+  - Tokens in escrow cannot be used for voting nor proposing.
+The motivation is to add cost to going into escrow, to minimize 'parking' Nouns in escrow for long periods of time.
 - **Forking Period**:
-  - Begins when the fork function is called, and a new Nouns DAO is deployed; goes for several days (e.g. 7 days), allowing more token owners to join the new DAO.
+  - Begins when the fork function is called; the fork function deploys a new Nouns DAO.
+  - Lasts for several days (e.g. 7 days), allowing additional token holders to send their Nouns to the DAO and join the newly forked DAO.
   - During this period original DAO proposals can't be executed, to prevent race conditions between the forking flow and any malicious proposals.
-  - Once forking starts it cannot be cancelled.
+  - Once forking starts it cannot be canceled.
 - New DAOs are deployed with vanilla ragequit in place; otherwise it's possible for a new DAO majority to collude to hurt a minority, and the minority wouldn't have any last resort if they can't reach the forking threshold; furthermore bullies/attackers can recursively chase minorities into fork DAOs in an undesired attrition war.
-- Funds are sent from the original DAO to the new DAO.
+- Funds (ETH & ERC20 tokens) are sent from the original DAO to the new DAO.
 - Forking Nouners claim new DAO tokens with the same IDs and same art as the Nouns they returned to the original DAO.

 ## Additional Details